 A: In many cases, yes.
-If the courses were graduate-level and you completed them within the last five years, we should be able to transfer two of the courses.
+If the courses were graduate-level and you completed them within the last five years, we may be able to transfer up to three credits (one course).

-Q: If I transfer courses, do I have to take other IR Certificate courses in place of those credit hours?
+Q: If I transfer a course, do I have to take another IR Certificate course in place of those credit hours?

-A: No, you do not have to take additional courses to make up the credit hours.
-Your transferred courses will simply take the place of 1-2 of the IR Certificate courses.
+A: No, you do not have to take an additional course to make up the credit hours.
+Your transferred courses will simply take the place of 1 of the IR Certificate courses.